wfinsinger/cpt-AR/README.md

-# cpt-AR (Change-point analysis with single accumulation rate records)
+# cpt-AR (Change-point analysis with single Accumulation Rate records)

 -------------------------------------------------------------------------------------
-# Determines zone boundaries for single influx records using the change-point analysis
-as described in Finsinger et al. (2016).
+Determines zone boundaries for single influx records using the change-point analysis as described in Finsinger et al. (2016).

+In summary:

+The function uses records that were previously interpolated to constant temporal resolution.
+It determines change points in the proxy AR record (e.g. charcoal-accumulation rates (CHAR) or pollen-accumulation rates (PAR)).

+Because:
+proxyAR (# cm-2 yr-1) = proxyConcentration (# cm-3) * sediment-accumulation rates (cm yr-1),

+the sediment-accumulation rates might strongly influence proxyAR records.

+To test this (somehow), the proxy.cpt() function in this script generates iteratively a number of random concentration record, calculates accumulation rates using the information from the age-depth model, and then looks at change points in the randomAR records.

+The assumption is that if change points appear both in the original proxyAR and in the randomAR records, then the influence of the sediment-accumulation rates are probably not negligible.

 --
 The function requires one input file with five columns: